koii-network/ezsandbox/Lesson 3/PartII.md

 # The total bounty amount that will be distributed to the task
-## when updating a task, this cannot be
+## when updating a task, this cannot be changed
 total_bounty_amount: 100
 # must be less than or equal to total_bounty_amount
 bounty_amount_per_round: 100